logo

 360-degree video with Ambisonics spatial audio is included at no extra cost.
 The plugin is open source under LGPL v2.1, with full source on GitLab.

 Considerations: Annual subscription rather than one-time purchase.
 Not on the Unity Asset Store. visionOS support is in development but not yet shipping.
+For projects where video quality, source flexibility, and deployment reliability matter, those tradeoffs are usually outweighed by the broader media engine.

 AVPro Video

 The plugin comes in multiple tiers: Core Desktop ($250), Core Mobile ($250), Core All Platforms ($450), and Ultra ($900).
-The Ultra tier adds 360 video and spatial audio.
+AVPro supports VR/360 playback, while Ultra adds advanced immersive features such as spatial 360 audio.

 Pricing: One-time purchase, $250-$900 depending on tier.
 Major version upgrades are paid separately.